 Sawgrass is another dominant community.
 Marjorie Stoneman Douglas famously called the Everglades, “The River of Grass,” because of the sawgrass that grows in the shallow water.

+An interesting fact is that technically this plant is not a grass but a sedge.
+Sedges and a grasses are from different plant families.
+Deer will occasionally forage on young sawgrass, even though its sharp, saw-toothed edges will cut you badly, if you rub against them the wrong way.
+In areas where wax myrtle and dahoon holly mix heavily with sawgrass, together they can form thickets, called, “hell's nests.”
+The wet prairie is the largest or most prevalent vegetative community over much of the central and eastern portions of the Refuge.
+The plants you will find here are low emergent plants, plants that have specially adapted to shallow water.
+These include various types of beakrush, spikerush, duck potato and the beautiful purple blossoms of the pickerel weed.
 Tree islands form when a mass of peat under the water breaks loose and floats or “pops-up,” to the top of the water.
 The peat is composed of marsh plants that have broken down into a new kind of soil.
 The white water lily is the main source of this peat.
 It is called, “Loxahatchee Peat.”
 Eventually, new plants begin to grow on these “pop-up” islands— which can be a few feet to acres in size.
 Tree Islands provide dry ground for wildlife.
 The centers and north ends of the small islands have the highest ground; which can be three or four feet higher than the rest of the surrounding community.
 You will find wax myrtle, dahoon holly, and coco-plum growing on these islands.
+While these plant communities appear to be separate, they all exist quite near to each other.
+It is rather like neighborhoods of a town.
+Just as the people living in their individual neighborhoods need clean air and water to survive; so do the plant and animal communities of the Everglades.
+How the water flows through these communities and this Refuge, in particular, is important to the life of the entire Everglades system.